dlains/rpl/README.md

-# rpl
+# Rpl

 Rpl is a Ruby based propositional logic library.
 Propositional logic is a simple but powerful knowledge representation language.
-Propositional logic sentences are stored in a knowledge base and represent some assertion anout the world.
+Propositional logic sentences are stored in a knowledge base and represent some assertion about the world.
 Once the knowledge base has sufficient information about the world it can be queried.
 The knowledge base will then use one of a number of inference algorithms to produce an answer to the query.